CodeKage25/Window-Close-Modal/README.md

 # Window-Close-Modal
-A simple project for practicing javascript which enables you to close and open your modal
+A simple javascript project for practice which enables you to close and open your modal